Business Licensing plan and budget

 Expected 2026 performance.

-Business license application that have been submitted and completed online
+Business license applications that have been submitted and completed online

 2021 was 89%